The Role of External Representatives

 An ER is a volunteer who has been appointed by the IEEE-SA to represent IEEE on standards matters to an organization, committee, or entity external to IEEE.

-An OBC is an IEEE-SA board, an IEEE-SA committee, or standards Sponsor responsible for ensuring that positions taken by an ER represent consensus views of the OBC and the IEEE-SA.
+An OBC is an IEEE-SA board, an IEEE-SA committee, or Standards Committee responsible for ensuring that positions taken by an ER represent consensus views of the OBC and the IEEE-SA.

 An informational liaison serves as a connection between an IEEE-SA committee and an external committee acting only as an information conduit.
 E.g., liaisons between working groups for the purpose of exchanging information.